rui314/mold/BUGS.md

-Investigation: Thread-local variables are very different from other types of varaibles because there may be more than one instance of the same variable.
+Investigation: Thread-local variables are very different from other types of varaibles because there may be more than one instance of the same variable in memory.
 Each thread has its copy of thread-local varaibles. `%fs` segment register points the end of the variable area for the current thread, and the variables are accessed as an offset from `%fs`.